* Those members who are also members of the Executive Committee are marked with an asterisk.

 Simon has been a member of the TUC General Council since the 2011 Congress.

-Tony Woodhouse is a member of the Executive Council of Unite the Union representing the North West region.
-He is the Chair of the Executive Committee.
+Tony Woodhouse is Chair of the Executive Council of Unite the Union representing the North West region.
+He is the Chair of the TUC Executive Committee.

 Matt Wrack is General Secretary of the Fire Brigades Union.